MuntashirAkon/HackintoshDellInspiron5567/README.md

 - **32-bit color:** You may notice color gradient (due to 24-bit color) if you see an HD movie or open Launchpad.
 Although this problem is fairly common, nobody seems to bother with it.
   Proper EDID injection may be required to overcome this problem.
-I've already tried a lot of combinations, none solved it however
+I've already tried a lot of combinations, none solved it however.
+SkyLake-spoofing seems to solve this problem but only partially.
 - **WiFi:** Need to replace the PCIe card with a supported card.
 I'm currently using an external TL-WN725N wireless adapter
 - **Card Reader:** Probably it will never work as the system cannot detect the amount of ampere